deepkit/deepkit-framework/README.md

 ## Features

 * Supported types: String, Number, Boolean, Date, Binary, custom classes, Array, object maps, any.
+* Typed arrays: Int8Array, Uint8Array, Uint8ClampedArray, Int16Array, Uint16Array, Int32Array, Uint32Array, Float32Array, Float64Array
-* Fast marshalling of class instance from and to JSON object
+* Fast marshalling of class instance from and to JSON object (for use with JSON.stringify())
 * Fast marshalling of class instance from and to MongoDB record
-* Constructor support (required property can be placed in constructor)
+* Constructor support (required property can be placed in constructor) making it suitable for Typescript strict compiling
 * Validation: Built-in, custom class and inline validators
 * Decorated property value (e.g. JSON uses plain Array<string>, class instance uses a custom Collection<String> class)
 * Patch marshalling (ideal for serialising [JSON Patch](http://jsonpatch.com/) and the like)